-Small-scaled change-of-pace for director Ridley Scott after high-profile extravaganzas “Gladiator,” “Hannibal” and “Black Hawk Down."
-Coldly crafty character piece about seriously quirky L.A. scam artists.
-Too artificial to genuinely convince on an emotional or dramatic level, mid-range B.O. looms for promotable but offbeat Warner Bros. release.
+A small-scaled change-of-pace for director Ridley Scott after his run of high-profile extravaganzas “Gladiator,” “Hannibal” and “Black Hawk Down,” “Matchstick Men” is a coldly crafty character piece about some seriously quirky L.A. scam artists.
+Odd mixture of ultra-sleek visuals, psychological probing, “Paper Moon”-like father-daughter swindling, self-improvement efforts and abrupt tough-guy stuff keeps the picture percolating, even if it seems too artificial to genuinely convince on an emotional or dramatic level.
+Mid-range B.O. looms for this promotable but offbeat Warner Bros. release.

 Based on a novel by Eric Garcia — author of the “Rex” dinosaur-disguised-as-a-detective novels — script by “Ocean’s 11” scenarist Ted Griffin and his brother Nicholas feels like a companion piece of sorts to “Catch Me if You Can” in its breezy approach to the con game laced with more serious father-sprig ramifications.
 Comparisons to Spielberg’s recent hit extend even to the style of the opening credits and the heavy use of upbeat, jazzy tunes featuring the likes of Sinatra and Bobby Darin.

 But unlike the high-flying Frank Abagnale in “Catch,” the title characters here are strictly low-rent grifters.
 Senior member of the team, Roy Waller (Nicolas Cage), is a world-class neurotic, a nervous-tick-ridden neatnik who hasn’t had a personal relationship in years and assumes a commanding air of authority only when conning some poor sucker over the phone or posing as a Federal Trade Commission official in order to obtain a family’s bank account number.